IpialesNatt/ciudades-europeas-en-navidad/README.md

 # ciudades-europeas-en-navidad
-This is the first entry of the project to be completed in December.
+https://dribbble.com/shots/23450645-ATIRA-Animation was the page used to hepl design our web page This is the first entry of the project to be completed in December.
 It is a project that seeks to publicize different European cities during the most endearing time for many people, Christmas.
 The file is developed with HTML and CSS tools, and a framework library was used to place the contact icons with the creators of the page.